 Call A New York Bus Accident Attorney

 If you have lost a child or loved one to a serious school bus accident, we encourage you to contact our team of compassionate attorneys at Hach & Rose, LLP.
-We are committed to helping you navigate through this difficult time, and to guiding you through the steps needed in getting the compensation that you and your loved ones deserve.
+We are committed to helping you navigate this difficult time and the steps needed to get the compensation you and your loved ones deserve.

 Schedule a free, no-obligation consultation with one of our understanding product defect lawyers at Hach & Rose, LLP to discuss your rights and legal options.
 We’re here to support you, so call us at (212) 779-0057 or reach out to us online.